-- Charge until H2 inner container is filled with gas.
-The O2 should be half because we're converting H2O and the stoichiometric coefficients demand that balance.
+- Charge until the H2 inner container is filled with gas.
+The O2 should be half because the fuel cell is converting H2O and the stoichiometric coefficients demand that balance.

-- Discharge the charged fuel cell by connecting it to the mini propeller provided.
+- Discharge the charged fuel cell by connecting it to the mini propeller provided (Figure 16).

-- Measure the voltage and current across the mini propeller using the digital multimeter provided.
-The connections for measuring voltage and current across the mini propeller are shown in Figures 9 & 10.
+- Measure the voltage and current across the mini propeller using the DMM provided.
+The connections for measuring voltage and current across the mini propeller are shown in Figures 9 and 10.